hperrin/svelte-material-ui/SASS.md

 "smui-theme-dark": "smui-theme compile build/smui-dark.css -i src/theme/dark",
 ```

-Now run `npm run prepare` to build the CSS file(s), and include it/them on your page.
+Now run `npm run prepare` to build the CSS file(s), then add it/them on your page.

 **Remember to import components with the "/bare" endpoint.**